kli28/sRNAminer/README.md

 or
 PDF in the releases
 ## Q&A
-1. Why all the miRNAs in result file are labeled "Novel"?
+1. Why all the miRNAs in the result file are labeled "Novel"?

 This may be because your blast software is not running successfully, try downloading a stable version of blast.
 ```shell